On July 1, 2020, the Fair Work Commission announced an increase to the national minimum wage for Australian workers.

 What are the different awards and how do they differ?

-If you’re looking for a specific lists of awards to ascertain when the minimum wage will increase, check this page.
+If you’re looking for a specific lists of awards to ascertain when the minimum wage will increase, check the FairWork website.

 If workers are unsure which award applies to them, they can use the Find my award tool.